gusandrews/Media-Literacy-2013/media-literacy.md

 Monday the 24th: we will set groups in class.
 You may want to communicate with your group members while doing the reading before the next class.

-Thursday the 27th (in class): **With your group, develop a critique of the article you read, addressing these questions:**
+Thursday the 27th (in class): **With your group, develop a paper critiquing the article you read, addressing these questions:**

-  * What would the people we have read to date (Gee, Innis, McLuhan, Gerbner, scholars mentioned by Sardar and Hobbs, Prandstraller, Jenkins, and Gauntlett) say about the claims made in this article, and why?

   * These articles make scientific claims, using statistics and evidence from experiments.
-How valid do you think they are?
-(This is sort of a "what's wrong with this picture?" assignment.)
-In addition to drawing on the theories we have read so far,** each member of your group should identify one decision** made by the researchers which could compromise the scientific results of their study.
-Some options might be the number of children studied, the ways they gathered their data, or the way they framed their research question, but other decisions are also fair game.
+Based on our earlier discussion about truth claims, how valid do you think the claims are?

+    * In addition to drawing on the theories we have read so far,** each member of your group should identify one decision made by the researchers as they designed their study** which could compromise their scientific results.
+Some options might be the number of people studied, the ways they gathered their data, or the way they framed their research question, but other decisions are also fair game.
+What you're looking for may be in the "methods," "methodology," or "procedure" sections, or parts where the author is asking questions.
+Be specific.
+Make a case for why you think the decision undermines what the researchers are claiming.

+  * Think about the theories we have talked about to date -- Gerbner's cultivation theory; Gee and Saussure's semiotic approach to understanding how people "read" media to be part of a community; Prandstraller and her examples of uses and gratifications; effects theorists like Wertham and others who said media increase violence (and Gauntlett's critique of media effects research);
+technological determinists like McLuhan and the author writing about Google.
+Viewing your article through the lens of these theories, what would these theorists have said about the questions posed by your researchers, or about the assumptions they make? **Each member of your group should contribute a short paragraph about what one theorist would have said about your article's questions and assumptions.**

 Between classes, continue to write your group's critique.
-Post it on the wiki.

-Monday, October 1: Groups will present their critiques in class.
+These may be scientific articles, but don't take anything they say at face value.
+Take their arguments to pieces and make a case for whether or not you think their argument works.

+This should be written as an academic paper -- so I shouldn't see "I" or "we."
+No first-person, no "this is my opinion" no "I think..."
+Make your argument based on the evidence.

 ###

-Fan production (1 page, due Thursday, October 15)
+Fan production (1 page, due )

-Online, find an example of a fan community which has created its own work -- writing, art, video, etc -- based on a mass media property.
+Online, find an example of fans who have created their own content -- writing, art, video, etc -- based on a mass media property.

-Places to start looking for fan works (but anywhere you find one is fine):
+Places to start looking for fan works (but anywhere you find it is fine):

   * DeviantArt